sebastiannordby/lead-time-calculator/README.md

 ## What this project is missing

+- Logging, non existing
 - Proper persistence (optional)
 - Continuous integration (should have been configured when starting out)
 - Continuous delivery, with IaC (should have configured when starting out)
 - Branching strategy (currently push to main)
 - Better folder structure, client and api sepaeratly
 - Security/Quality code scanning, Snyk and/or SonarCloud
+- Tests for frontend
+- Maybe some formatting rules for frontend, not sure if prettier has extension for razor pages

+## General notes

+- I have not in any way shape or form gone out of my way to optimize any of the algorithms made/used, i wanted to solve the actual problem at hand (calendar) with a testable more domain driven approach.
+- The frontend could need some more love, but given the short time frame, and me being extraordinarly busy this weekend i tried my best given the short time frame.